Edward "Actuator" Warren | DEF CON 33

 Focus

-We conduct security research focused on systemic weaknesses in mobile and IoT platforms.
+We research systemic weaknesses in mobile and IoT platforms.

-Our research has led to the discovery of numerous critical (CVSS) vulnerabilities and over 100 CVE attributions, with recognition from bug bounty programs including the Google Play Security Reward Program (GPSRP) , TCL, and OPPO.
+Our work has led to the identification of critical (CVSS) vulnerabilities associated with more than 100 CVE's impacting over 2 billion users, with recognition from bug bounty programs including

 Blog